 Starting a business is a difficult task.
+But if you can avoid some of the common mistakes you are more likely to succeed when you start a business.
 You will be investing a lot of time, energy, and money in the venture.
 Let’s take a look at some common business traps that you should be careful to avoid if you want to be successful.

 The Trap: Not having a business strategy.